Flatwoods monster: Legacy

 Officials in Flatwoods erected a welcome sign which designated the town as "Home of the Green Monster".

-Located in the town of Sutton, the Braxton County seat, is the Flatwoods Monster Museum, which is dedicated to the legend.
+The Flatwoods Monster Museum in Sutton, West Virginia, is dedicated to the legend.
+The Flatwoods Monster Museum is open from 9:00 a.m. to 5:00 p.m.
+Tuesday through Friday, and 10:00 a.m. to 4:00 p.m. on weekends.
+The museum also offers free admission to its visitors.
 The Braxton County Convention and Visitor's Bureau also built a series of five tall chairs in the shape of the monster to serve as landmarks and visitor attractions.
 The Bureau rewards visitors who photograph all five chairs with "Free Braxie" stickers.

 The legend of the Flatwoods monster has also inspired media beyond West Virginia.
 The video games Fallout 76 and Everybody's Golf 4 contain references to the legend.

-In television, the second episode of the 2019 History Channel series Project Blue Book titled "The Flatwoods Monster" is based on the Flatwoods incident.
+In television, the second episode of the 2019 History Channel series Project Blue Book, titled "The Flatwoods Monster", is based on the Flatwoods incident.

-Since 2019, Flatwoods, West Virginia has been hosting a Flatwoods Monster Convention.
+Since 2019, Flatwoods has hosted the Flatwoods Monster Convention.